21 Equal Opportunity: Internal Audit and Reporting Systems

 Even if the University has met the overall University goal in an employment category, i.e., executive/administrative/managerial; faculty; professional non-faculty; secretarial/ clerical/technical and paraprofessionals; skilled crafts; service/maintenance; there may be a goal for the area or department (job group), in which the vacant position is located, which has not been met.

 The whole person measure will be used in establishing goals.
 This measure is sanctioned by the Office of Federal Contract Compliance Program (OFCCP) regulations.
 If utilization is measured to be at least one whole person less than availability, underutilization must be addressed.

 If affirmative action goals are met, equal employment opportunity is required.
 Race or sex cannot be used as a plus factor in hiring.
 However, affirmative action efforts are appropriate in the recruitment process to insure a representative pool.
 Discrimination on the basis of race, color, religion, creed, ethnic or national origin, sex (including pregnancy), sexual orientation, gender identity/expression, disability, age (as applicable), status as a protected veteran, or genetic information is a violation of law.

 Any applicant needing specific assistance in the recruitment process may contact the following offices as appropriate:

 2. Staff: Human Resource Services

-3. Any concerns regarding fair employment practices may be directed to IE&C.
+3. Any concerns regarding fair employment practices may be directed to IEC.

-References: Code of Federal Regulations (41 CFR 60-3) for Uniform Guidelines on Employee Selection Procedures; Policies 129 Records Retention and Disposal of Records; 800 General Personnel; 812 Promotion of Classified, Executive and Administrative Employees.
+References: Code of Federal Regulations (41 CFR 60-3) for Uniform Guidelines on Employee Selection Procedures; Policies 129 Records Management and Disposal of Records; 800 General Personnel; 812 Promotion of Classified, Executive and Administrative Employees.